rakshita003/Library-Management-System/README.md

+# Introduction

-This is a Library-Mangement System using C++ Submitted as the final assignment for computer science [083] for class-12th to Central Board of Secondary Eduction.
+### This is a Library-Mangement System using C++ submitted as the final assignment for computer science [083] for class to Central Board of Secondary Education of India.
 (2018)